morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 ### The pre-workshop phase

-Let's assume you can contact the attendees prior to the workshop.
+Let's assume you can contact the participants prior to the workshop.
 What would you like them to do prior to the workshop in order to make maximal use of the time you are together?

-In rare cases, the answer might be "nothing", but in most cases, there will be at least some light introductory reading that can orient the attendees to the workshop material.
-To indicate this, you can create a [Morea Reading](/docs/instructors/entity-types#reading) and add the label "Pre-Workshop" in order to indicate that attendees should take a look in advance.
-You can also add the label "Optional" to indicate that attendees should read it if they can, but to not worry if they don't have time.
+In rare cases, the answer might be "nothing", but in most cases, there will be at least some light introductory reading that can orient the participants to the workshop material.
+To indicate this, you can create a [Morea Reading](/docs/instructors/entity-types#reading) and add the label "Pre-Workshop" in order to indicate that participants should take a look in advance.
+You can also add the label "Optional" to indicate that participants should read it if they can, but to not worry if they don't have time.

-In some cases, you might want attendees to install some software or download some materials in advance of the workshop.
+In some cases, you might want participants to install some software or download some materials in advance of the workshop.
 This can be crucial when the installation or download might take 15-30 minutes and you only have two hours for the entire workshop.
-In this case, you can create a Morea Reading with the labels "Pre-Workshop" and "Required" which refers the attendee to the relevant installation instructions.
-Attendees who have problems with the installation could arrive at the workshop early in order to receive help completing the installation, or else they simply partner with another attendee during the workshop who has successfully installed the software.
+In this case, you can create a Morea Reading with the labels "Pre-Workshop" and "Required" which refers the participant to the relevant installation instructions.
+Participants who have problems with the installation could arrive at the workshop early in order to receive help completing the installation, or else they simply partner with another participant during the workshop who has successfully installed the software.

-In yet other cases, you might want attendees to have acquired a skill prior to the workshop.
-For example, your workshop might involve teaching some intermediate-level skill with Jupyter notebooks, and so you require that attendees have basic knowledge of Python and Jupyter.
-In this case, you could specify a [Morea Prerequisite](/docs/instructors/entity-types#prerequisite): a separate Module with its own Readings and Experiences that attendees should work through prior to the workshop to make sure they have the necessary knowledge for your workshop.
+In yet other cases, you might want participants to have acquired a skill prior to the workshop.
+For example, your workshop might involve teaching some intermediate-level skill with Jupyter notebooks, and so you require that participants have basic knowledge of Python and Jupyter.
+In this case, you could specify a [Morea Prerequisite](/docs/instructors/entity-types#prerequisite): a separate Module with its own Readings and Experiences that participants should work through prior to the workshop to make sure they have the necessary knowledge for your workshop.
 For example, the [Change-HI HPC Workshop](https://change-hi.github.io/modules/hpc/) has a prerequisite module.

 ### The in-workshop phase

 A workshop can be organized in many different ways.
 Sometimes, it makes sense to interleave short lectures with activities.
 In this case, you might want to create one or more Morea Readings with the label "In-workshop" that points to the slides associated with your lectures, as well as one or more Morea Experiences with instructions on how to carry out the activities.

 Some workshops might not have any "lecture" at all.
-Instead, the instructor guides the attendees interactively through the use of a tool or problem solving scenario.
-In this case, you might want to provide a sequence of [Morea Experiences](/docs/instructors/entity-types#experience) with the label "In-workshop" that document what you the attendees to do for each logical section of the material.
+Instead, the instructor guides the participants interactively through the use of a tool or problem solving scenario.
+In this case, you might want to provide a sequence of [Morea Experiences](/docs/instructors/entity-types#experience) with the label "In-workshop" that document what you want the participants to do for each logical section of the material.

 If you want to show a video at some point during the workshop, you can either [embed the video](/docs/instructors/embed-video) at the appropriate point in an Experience, or else include it as a Reading.